bbauska/TUMx-DWAPNx/README.md

 Hmm, but is there a default value?

-In other words, what does this return if a function hasn\'t been bound to an object and is not invoked as a method, or via apply or call?
+In other words, what does this return if a function hasn&apos;t been bound to an object and is not invoked as a method, or via apply or call?

 By default, this returns the global object.

-In the browser, it\'s the window object.
+In the browser, it&apos;s the window object.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 121  (70) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">